Dropshipping Business Model Explained: Your eCommerce Blueprint

 You Forward Order to Supplier

-You then forward the order details to your dropshipping supplier.
-You pay the supplier the wholesale price for the item.
+You receive payment from the customer and then forward the order, along with the customer's shipping details, to your chosen dropshipping supplier.
+You pay the supplier their wholesale price.

 3